lndncole/magento-product-reviews-service/mage-hsc-productreviews/README.md

 # mage-hsc-productreviews
-Mage-HSC-Productreviews is a Magento module that is designed to send product review solicitation emails to customers who've made a purchase from a Magento site.
+Mage-HSC-Multisite is a Magento module that is designed to send product review solicitation emails to customers who've made a purchase from a Magento site.
 The module takes advantage of Magento's built-in email queing system in so that email sends will be throttled.
 This is to avoid spam-like send behavior.

 # Background Information
-This module was built to solicit real product reviews from customers that can be recorded for moderation and displayed on the site.
+This module was built to solicit real product reviews from our customers that can be recorded for moderation and displayed on the site.
-It can associate and display on site, an aggregate star rating for a product after compiling reviews.
+We can associate and display on site, an aggregate star rating for a product after compiling reviews.
 The product review email can offer an incentive for review, like a discount code.

 # Module Configuration